Why ‘Sell By’, ‘Use By’, & ‘Best Before’ Dates Matter

 Sell By Date

-‘Sell by’ dates are intended to serve as a guideline for grocers to sell the manufacturers products.
+‘Sell by’ dates are intended to serve as a guideline for grocers to sell the manufacturers products by.
 Foods with expired sell by dates can still be at their best quality and safe to eat if stored properly.
 However, as a consumer, it might be wise to buy inventory at your grocer that has a further out ‘sell by’ date versus one that has already expired.

 There might also be an opportunity to bargain with grocers to get a lower price on foods that are at or past their ‘sell by’ date.
 Many grocers automatically mark down foods that are approaching the ‘sell by’ date, and it never hurts to ask those who do not for a discount.